ChrisEssery/group-project/Portfolio/Background.md

 ## Problem definition

 When considering the problem definition, we felt it was important to combat an issue that was both relevant and of real importance.
 As such, we decided social isolation and loneliness in the elderly would be a good target problem since these are pressing issues in modern times for which there are few available online tools designed to address these issues.

+According to research by X, digital games offer opportunities for older adults to socialise and engage with each other.
+This improves their emotional states and reduce depression, as well as having social benefits and improved cognitive performance with regard to working memory and attention.
+This is something they can do from the ease of their armchair which is fun, entertaining and which is of value and meaning.

 Our problem definition was social isolation and loneliness in the elderly and insufficient online tools to help address these issues.
 Our proposed solution to this problem was to connect the elderly through an online multiplayer game designed to reduce feelings of loneliness and improve health and wellbeing.